Jan-Kiezun/Jan-Kiezun/README.md

 ##### - What I plan for the future?🤔
 `I want to start a blog 💬 to share my progress and what I work on with other people.`

-`I've also taken interest in many forms of AI usages.
-Currently playing around with them in my personal projects. :))`
+`I've also taken interest in many forms of AI models.
+Currently playing around with them in my local projects. :))`

 ##### - What are my interests besides coding?⚡
 `Playing guitar and self care`